betterscientificsoftware/bssw.io/Events/2022-09-US-RSE-Workshop.md

 # The 2022 US-RSE Virtual Workshop

-US-RSE Virtual Workshop 2022 will provide a venue for the community to get together and talk about topics important for Research Software Engineers.
+The US-RSE Virtual Workshop 2022 will provide a venue for the community to get together and talk about topics important for Research Software Engineers.

 #### Contributed by [Kasia Salim](https://github.com/karbarz)